 In summary, our choice for this distress purchase was in part non-ransom but still reasonably-fast delivery, and good install pricing, from trusted supplier John Lewis, and what JL had in stock on-line.
-(Retailers note: pricing low and then larding unavoidable charges on later in the purchase process is a dark pattern and not endearing, and illegal in some industries for good reason.)
-The machine needed to be efficient, and familiarity with Zanussi was useful.
+(Retailers note: pricing low and then larding unavoidable charges on later in the purchase process is a dark pattern and not endearing.
+It's illegal in some industries for good reason.)
+The machine needed to be efficient.
+Familiarity with Zanussi was useful.
 The extra capacity was not sought, but simply a bonus of the best in-stock item with no increase in cost.
-In fact, the 10kg machine's extra depth (~1--2cm) was a concern, but doesn't in practice seem to even be visible.
+In fact, the 10kg machine's extra depth (~1--2cm) was a concern.
+In practice it does not seem to even be visible.

 2020-09-10: Out with the Old, In with the New

-For covid reasons I wore a mask and they didn't!
+For covid reasons I wore a mask and they did not!